-- 6.1 Your off-duty hours are your own concern, but you should make sure that you do not allow yourself to get into a position where your private interests come into conflict with your contractual obligations or are detrimental to the interests or reputation of the Council. - 6.2 Employees subject to Green Book conditions and paid from Spinal Point 29 are required to devote their whole-time service to the work of the Council and obtain written consent before taking any outside employment.
-If you fall into this category, and want to seek the Council's agreement, you should complete Form CCE 3 and submit it to your Chief Officer.
-The Council will not unreasonably stop officers from undertaking additional employment, but this employment must not, in the Council's view, conflict with or be detrimental to its interests, or weaken public confidence in the conduct of its business. - 6.3 Even if you are not subject to the Green Book provisions you should ensure that none of your outside activities are detrimental to the Council's interests. - 6.4 If you write a book or article for payment on subjects relating to your work for the Council, you must seek the permission of the Council through your manager or Head of Service using Form CCE 3.
-The general presumption would be that any fee or royalty payable would be passed over to the Council. - 6.5 You must not undertake private or personal work of any description in working hours or in the office unless you have been given specific permission by your manager or Head of Service.

-6.6 Private use of Council facilities and equipment, such as stationery and fax machines, is not allowed.
+- 8.1 Your off-duty hours are your own concern, but you should make sure that you do not allow yourself to get into a position where your private interests come into conflict with your contractual obligations or are detrimental to the interests or reputation of the Council. - 8.2 Employees subject to Green Book conditions and paid from Spinal Point 29 are required to devote their whole-time service to the work of the

+Council and obtain written consent before taking any outside employment.
+If you fall into this category, and want to seek the Council's agreement, you should complete the notice of personal interest Form CCE 3Appendix 2 and submit it to your Head of Service and the Monitoring OfficerChief Officer.
+The Council will not unreasonably stop officers from undertaking additional employment, but this employment must not, in the Council's view, conflict with or be detrimental to its interests, or weaken public confidence in the conduct of its business.

+- 8.3 Even if you are not subject to the Green Book provisions you should ensure that none of your outside activities are detrimental to the Council's interests. - 8.4 If you write a book or article for payment on subjects relating to your work for the Council, you must seek the permission of the Council through your manager or Head of Service using the notice of personal interest Form Appendix ?
+CCE 3.
+The general presumption would be that any fee or royalty payable would be passed over to the Council. - 8.5 You must not undertake private or personal work of any description in working hours or in the office unless you have been given specific permission by your manager or Head of Service. - 8.6 Private use of Council facilities and equipment, such as stationery and fax machines, is not allowed.
 Personal use of the telephone is permitted within reason, provided that calls are properly logged and charges paid back to the Council.
 Also, you should not arrange to receive correspondence, telephone calls and fax messages in the office related to outside work or private interests.

-7. PERSONAL INTERESTS
+9. PERSONAL INTERESTS

-- 7.1 You must declare to your manager or Head of Service on Form CCE 4 any financial or non-financial interests which could bring about conflict with the Council's interests. - 7.2 If you are in any doubt about a potential conflict of interest, you should bring the matter to the attention of your manager or Head of Service so that a decision can be made as to how best to proceed. - 7.3 You must not make, or become involved with any official or professional decisions about matters in which you have a personal interest. - 7.4 Section 117 of the Local Government Act 1972 requires you to make a formal declaration about contracts or personal contracts with the Council in which you have a pecuniary interest.
-Such declarations should be made on Form CCE 5 and sent to the Monitoring Officer.
-It is a criminal offence to fail to comply with this provision which is set out in full at Annex A. - 7.5 You must declare to the Monitoring Officer membership of any organisation not open to the public, requiring any commitment of allegiance, or which has secrecy about rules or membership or conduct, for example, the freemasons.
-A definition of such an organisation appears at Annex B. Such declarations should be made on Form CCE 6 and sent to the Monitoring Officer.
+- 9.1 You must declare to your manager or Head of Service on the Notice of Personal Interests Form CCE 4Appendix? any financial or non-financial interests which could bring about conflict with the Council's interests. <a href="https://doi.org/10.1007/jhp.10.2007/jhp - 9.2 If you are in any doubt about a potential conflict of interest, you should bring the matter to the attention of your manager or Head of Service so that a decision can be made as to how best to proceed. - 9.3 You must not make, or become involved with any official or professional decisions about matters in which you have a personal interest. - 9.4 Section 117 of the Local Government Act 1972 requires you to make a formal declaration about contracts or personal contracts with the Council in which you have a pecuniary interest.
+Such declarations should be made on the Notice of Personal Interests Form CCE 5 Appendix? and sent to the Monitoring Officer.
+It is a criminal offence to fail to comply with this provision which is set out in full at Annex Abelow: